 Do your workouts at home.

 You don’t need fancy equipment either.
 I like superbands because of their versatility and can be easily stored, a moderate set of dumbbells or kettlebells, and a yoga mat.
 That’s it.
 During any transitional time, not just going back to work, are going to be hiccups.
 Mistakes will be made, workouts will be skipped and Wendy’s Drive-Thrus will be had (and enjoyed by your kids I’m sure), but we can’t do it all sometimes.

 Expect there will be rough patches, and tell yourself it’s temporary.
 Life is constantly shifting and you’ll need to be flexible with yourself.

 Even when you feel like you’re not putting the work in, there is a ton happening behind the scenes.
 Don’t give up.
 Do your best.
 Something is better than nothing.
 You don’t have to be perfect to make progress.

 Every workout is customizable and easy to follow.
-Plus, with the flexibility of Strength And Lady Parts, you can schedule your workouts in when it works best for you.
-Let’s take the stress out of your fitness planning, shall we?
+Plus, with the flexibility of Strength And Lady Parts, you can do your workouts when it works best for you and